Skip to Calculator

 Updated

 Every sewist has a fabric shortfall story.
 You get home, start cutting, and discover you're 12 inches short of what you need.
 Sometimes you can fix it.
-Often you can't — the bolt is gone, the dye lot is different, or the fabric has been discontinued.
+Often you can't, because the bolt is gone, the dye lot is different, or the fabric has been discontinued.
+The usual culprit is the same one every time: buying by eye instead of running the math.

-These mistakes are not beginner errors only.
+These mistakes aren't beginner-only territory.
 Even experienced sewists skip steps when they're excited about a new project.
-Here are the seven most common mistakes, and exactly how to avoid each one.
+Below are the seven most common ones, and exactly how to avoid each.

 Mistake 1: Estimating Instead of Calculating